RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>14</sup> Like a crane [or] a swallow, so did I chatter: I did mourn as a dove: mine eyes fail [with looking] upward: O LORD, I am oppressed; undertake for me.
 <sup>15</sup> What shall I say? he hath both spoken unto me, and himself hath done [it]: I shall go softly all my years in the bitterness of my soul.
 <sup>16</sup> O Lord, by these [things men] live, and in all these [things is] the life of my spirit: so wilt thou recover me, and make me to live.
-<sup>17</sup> Behold, for peace I had great bitterness : but thou hast in love to my soul [delivered it] from the pit of corruption: for thou hast cast all my sins behind thy back.
+<sup>17</sup> Behold, for peace I had great bitterness: but thou hast in love to my soul [delivered it] from the pit of corruption: for thou hast cast all my sins behind thy back.
 <sup>18</sup> For the grave cannot praise thee, death can [not] celebrate thee: they that go down into the pit cannot hope for thy truth.
 <sup>19</sup> The living, the living, he shall praise thee, as I [do] this day: the father to the children shall make known thy truth.
 <sup>20</sup> The LORD [was ready] to save me: therefore we will sing my songs to the stringed instruments all the days of our life in the house of the LORD.